UQ-RCC/hpc-docs/Bunya-User-Guide.md

 ## File Transfer

-We recommend to use command line `'scp` and `sftp`.
+We recommend to use command line `scp` and `sftp`.
 The are accessible to all users, via a shell for Linux and Mac users and via WSL and `cmd` for Windows users.

 `scp file username@bunya.rcc.uq.edu.au:/path-to-place-for-file/`